BombShellReaper/Factorio/README.md

   cover fundamental Linux concepts in detail.
 You can find helpful resources online, such as the Linux Foundation’s tutorials, or consider following beginner guides for server setup.

 > [!Caution]
 > Directory structures may differ based on your specific setup.
+Always check paths and ensure you're working in the correct directories to avoid issues.

 # Step 1: Update and Upgrade Your System